adrianoneres/rocketshoes/README.md

 # Rocketshoes

-Rocketshoes is a small e-commerce app build with React JS.
+Rocketshoes is a small e-commerce app built with React JS.

 ![](rocketshoes.gif)